pengthao/python_capstone/script.md

 ## Demo
     This application is built using python's Flask framework and the loginManager, Blueprints, and FlaskForms extensions.

-    The loginManager decorates my functions that manage access to certain functions.
+    The loginManager decorates my functions that manage access to certain features.
 We can register and log in to access these features.

     The password is encrypted using the bcrypt extension which generates a hash and salts the password entered and saves it to the postgres database.
-Upon login the password entered submitted is salted and compared to see if we should be authenticated.
+Upon login the password  submitted is salted and compared to see if we should be authenticated.

-    Once we're logged in we have access to the myJobs link above that shows us jobs that we select as our favorites.
+    Once we're logged in we have access to the myJobs link above that shows us jobs that we have selected as our favorites.
 We are redirected to our search page where we can search using keywords, location and radius of your search.

-    I'll test python, minneapolis, 5 miles
+    I'll test with python, minneapolis, 5 miles

-    I built a css loading animation spin while we wait since the scraping takes a bit of time to gather the jobs.
+    I built a spinning animation in css to let the user know the program is thinking while we wait since the scraping takes a bit of time to gather all the jobs.

     This search engine goes through a proxy browser called Bright Data to bypass anti-bot measures and pulls the html of the target site using Playwright.
 From there I use Beautiful Soup to parse through the HTML to extract the data and send it to my database.